tinganho/balanced-storage/README.md

 # toggle-modifier-proposal

-And we extend it with a following class to create a user model:
+We extend an EventEmitter class to create a user model:

 ```typescript
 class User extends EventEmitter {